-Any web site, web application, web domain or digital application of a newspaper shall not be considered an online platform, provided, however, that nothing in this paragraph shall exempt any Third-Party Advertising Vendor from the requirement of collecting registration forms pursuant to paragraph (i) of this section for advertising space on a newspaper website that it bought or sold on behalf of a third-party.
-For purposes of this paragraph, "newspaper" shall have the same meaning as found in section 60 of the General Construction Law.
+Any web site, web application, web domain or digital application of a newspaper or periodical shall not be considered an online platform, provided, however, that nothing in this paragraph shall exempt any Third-Party Advertising Vendor from the requirement of collecting registration forms pursuant to paragraph (i) of this section for advertising space on a newspaper website that it bought or sold on behalf of a third-party.
+For purposes of this paragraph, "newspaper" shall have the same meaning as found in section 60 of the General Construction Law and "periodical" shall have the same meaning as found in 20 NYCRR 528.6.

-- (13) A Third-Party Advertising Vendor means: any network, advertising agency, advertiser or third-party advertisement serving company that buys and sells advertisement space on behalf of third party websites, search engines, digital applications, or social media sites.
-A Third-Party Advertising Vendor may include, but is not limited to, an ad network, an ad exchange, a demand side platform, or a supply side platform. - (14) Foreign government means: (i) a government of a foreign country or an official of the government of a foreign country, as defined by subsection (e) of section 611 of Title 22 of the United States Code; (ii) a foreign political party, as defined by subsection (f) of section 611 of Title 22 of the United States Code; or (iii) a corporation principally owned or controlled by the government of a foreign country or an official of the government of a foreign country.
+(13) A Third-Party Advertising Vendor means: any third-party advertising vendor network, advertising agency, advertiser or third-party advertisement serving company that buys and sells advertisement space on behalf of unaffiliated third party websites, search engines, digital applications, or social media sites.
+A Third-Party Advertising Vendor may include, but is not limited to, an ad network, an ad exchange, a demand side platform, or a supply side platform.

+(14) Foreign government means: (i) a government of a foreign country or an official of the government of a foreign country, as defined by subsection (e) of section 611 of Title 22 of the United States Code; (ii) a foreign political party, as defined by subsection (f) of section 611 of Title 22 of the United States Code; or (iii) a corporation principally owned or controlled by the government of a foreign country or an official of the government of a foreign country.
 (15) Foreign instrumentality or agent includes, but is not limited to, any entity in which: (i) a foreign national or foreign owner holds, owns, controls, or otherwise has directly or indirectly acquired beneficial ownership of equity or voting shares equal to or greater than 5 percent of the total equity or voting shares; (ii) two or more foreign nationals or foreign owners hold, own, control, or otherwise have directly or indirectly acquired beneficial ownership of equity or voting shares in an aggregate amount that is equal to or greater than 20 percent of the total equity or outstanding voting shares, but not including any ownership or equity interest owned through United States mutual or pension funds; or (iii) any foreign national or foreign owner participates, directly or indirectly, in the process of corporate decision-making regarding independent expenditures.